aakanksha2410/Covid-19-Project/README.md

-# Covid-19-Project - A Complete Analaysis and Prediction of second wave in India
+# Covid-19-Project - A Complete Analysis and Prediction of the second wave in India